-Dan Lamberton, Director; Beverly Beem (English), Solange Henderson (Modern Languages), Robert Henderson (History), Kraig Scott (Music), Douglas Clark (Religion), Thomas Emmerson (Art), Marilyn Loveless (Communications).
+Dan Lamberton, Director; Thomas Emmerson (Art), Marilynn Loveless (Communications), Nancy Cross (English), Robert Henderson (History), Jean-Paul Grimaud (Modern Languages), (Music), Linda Emmerson (Philosophy), Dave Thomas (Theology).

 The humanities major is an interdisciplinary program designed for those who want to study the themes and values of the humanities-in history, the visual arts, music, philosophy, religion, and literature-and who wish to tailor their major to meet their interests.
 It provides a choice of content areas for those interested in teaching.
 The humanities major also is excellent for preprofessional students, especially those planning to study business, medicine, or law.
+All humanities majors are required to take the GRE (general section).
+The first test is paid for by the student's department of concentration.